Writing World of Warcraft Addons in Lua

 Overview

-World of Warcraft supports Lua addons dating back to the original 2004 release.
-Every part of the WoW UI — action bars, the character panel, raid frames — is built as an addon using the same API available to third-party developers.
+Writing World of Warcraft addons with Lua dates back to the original 2004 release.
+WoW’s entire interface is built this way.
+Action bars, the character panel, raid frames — every piece of the UI runs as an addon on the same API available to third-party developers.
 The client embeds a modified Lua 5.1 interpreter with access to a large API surface for UI manipulation, event handling, networking, and data storage.

 The key difference from standard Lua is the execution model.
 WoW addons are event-driven: your code registers handlers for events, and the game calls those handlers when things happen.
-There is no require() — all inter-addon communication uses the shared WoW API directly.
+There is no require(); all inter-addon communication uses the shared WoW API directly.
+You write handlers; WoW calls them.

 Addon structure